ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 #### Client authentication

-Attackers can impersonate Prio clients and submit large amounts of valid but false data in order to spoil aggregations.
-Deployments could require that clients present a trusted identity before they may contribute data.
-For example, by requiring data submissions to be signed with a key trusted by aggregators.
-A variety of techniques providing different degrees of assurance could be employed to establish trust in clients, ranging from whitebox cryptography to public key infrastructures.
-However some deployments may opt to accept the risk of false data to avoid having to figure out how to distribute trusted identities to clients.
+Attackers can impersonate Prio clients and submit large amounts of false input in order to spoil aggregations.
+Deployments could require clients to authenticate before they may contribute inputs.
+For example, by requiring submissions to be signed with a key trusted by aggregators.
+However some deployments may opt to accept the risk of false inputs to avoid having to figure out how to distribute trusted identities to clients.

 #### Client attestation

-In the current threat model, servers participating in the protocol have no insight into the activities of clients except that they have uploaded data into a Prio aggregation, meaning that clients could covertly leak a user's data into some other channel which compromises privacy and anonymity.
+In the current threat model, servers participating in the protocol have no insight into the activities of clients except that they have uploaded input into a Prio aggregation, meaning that clients could covertly leak a user's data into some other channel which compromises privacy and anonymity.
 If we introduce the notion of a trusted computing base which can attest to the properties or